Also known as:

 Sleepwalking, also know as somnambulism, is a disorder in which a person partially wakes up during the night and walks around without realizing it.
 The sleepwalker might make repetitive movements, such as fumbling with clothing, get out of bed and stroll around, or even talk to you.
 Sleepwalking is usually not a cause for concern.
 Most children will outgrow sleepwalking by their teenage years.

 If your child is sleepwalking, try to guide him or her gently back to bed.
 Don't shake or yell at your child in an attempt to wake him or her up.
 Another important consideration is your child's safety.
-As with night terrors, remove dangerous objects from the home and place gates on stairs to prevent falls.
+As with sleep terrors, remove dangerous objects from the home and place gates on stairs to prevent falls.
 Keep doors and windows locked.